 Featured as guest DJ on Gilles Peterson's Worldwide FM in April 2017, Lil' Koko was interviewed by the legendary BBC 6Music host and played a blistering set on his show.
 Hear this: https://www.mixcloud.com/worldwidefm/dj-lil-koko-19-04-17/

-She hosts her own show 'The New Orleans Strut' on Resonance FM, a unique mix of vinyl, live guests, chat and story about New Orleans https://www.mixcloud.com/Resonance/playlists/the-new-orleans-strut/
+She hosts her own show 'The New Orleans Strut' on Resonance FM, a unique mix of vinyl, live music, chat and story about New Orleans https://www.mixcloud.com/Resonance/playlists/the-new-orleans-strut/

 A born and bred Londoner, Lil’ Koko has opened for a whole host of New Orleans acts touring through London.
 Over the last five years she has spun for and welcomed onto stage New Orleans royalty, The Preservation Hall Jazz Band The Dirty Dozen Brass Band, celebrating their 35th anniversary tour at The Brooklyn Bowl.
-She played for master drummer Zigaboo Modelliste of The Meters at The 100 Club, London in a one-off, exclusive gig in the summer of 2013.
+She played for master drummer Zigaboo Modelliste of The Meters at The 100 Club, London co-hosting a one-off, exclusive gig in Summer 2013.
 She has twice been showcased at The Brassband Bash at Richmix, playing with premier New Orleans brass act, The Soul Rebels.

 For Mardi Gras 2017, she supported The Kansas Smitty’s for the blistering annual ‘Mardi Gras at The Vaults’.
 She supported Son of Dave at The Jamboree in April 2013 mixing up delta blues and swing to match harmonica extraordinaire Dave’s diverse influences.